-Since 2019, Polus has had an ESG policy in place, which seeks to integrate material ESG topics into our investment process.
-One area that receives particular focus in our ESG analysis is a borrower's track record in upholding human rights for its workers and supply chain, specifically, policies and processes to prevent forced labour and child labour.
+Polus' Responsible Investment Policy: Our Responsible Investment policy ("RI policy") seeks to integrate material sustainability and governance topics into our investment process.
+One area that receives particular focus in our analysis is a borrower's track record in upholding human rights for its workers and supply chain, specifically, policies and processes to prevent forced labour and child labour.
 We want to see borrowers protect labour rights and promote safe and secure working environments for all workers.
 For this reason, we seek policy information from borrowers on human rights policies, employee legislation and modern slavery and occupational health and safety, including their track record, e.g., historical accident rates.
 We also request information on borrowers' policies and processes to monitor labour standards across their supply chain.